 A Note to the Reader

 Ideally, it is good to find a guide to teach you how to properly meditate.
-You can find yourself a seasoned meditation coach here
+If you have started to wonder, "Is there a good meditation coach near me?" you are already on the track of meditation.

 Vatsla Singh is a content curator and writer.
 Most of all, she is keenly interested in the psychology of the human mind.
-Thus writing about spirituality and personal growth comes to her easily.
-She also tussled with the borderline bipolar disorder and consequently adopted the best meditation techniques for better well-being.
+Thus, writing about spirituality and personal growth comes to her easily.
+She also tussled with border-line bi-polar disorder and, consequently, adopted the best meditation techniques for better well-being.
 Aside, you can catch her with her cats whilst she isn't typing away on her laptop.